douglascraigschmidt/LiveLessons/RxJava/README.md

         images in a recursively-defined folder structure using a range of RxJava features.
 The root folder can either reside locally (filesystem-based) or remotely (web-based).

+. ex5 -- This example shows how to apply timeouts with the RxJava
+         framework.